GLORY-JAIN/e-commerce-application-follow-along/README.md

 Multiple Image Input: Added functionality for users to upload multiple images for each product.

 Dynamic Data: Set up the form to eventually save the product data and display it dynamically on the product homepage.

+Milestone 10: Product Schema & Endpoint Creation

+In this milestone, I created a Mongoose schema to define the structure for storing product data in MongoDB.
+The schema includes fields like name, description, price, and image URL, with proper validation to ensure data integrity (e.g., required fields, correct data types).

+I also built a POST endpoint that receives product details, validates the input data, and stores it in the database.
+This ensures that only valid product information is saved, maintaining a clean and reliable database.

+Additionally, I explored optional features like creating admin roles for restricted access to product uploads.
+This milestone strengthens the backend process of handling product data, making it ready for display on the frontend in future milestones.

+Milestone 11 🌟

+In this milestone, we learned how to display products dynamically on the home page using data stored in MongoDB.
+We built an endpoint to fetch all the products and a frontend function to display them using a product card component.

+Milestone 12

+Created an endpoint that will send data by filtering with my mail and send data from mongodb.
+It will receive data at frontend and will display that data dynamically using product card created earlier.